opnuub/iac-riscv-cw-24/Michael.md

 •	If **cache[index][0]** is invalid, selects way 0 (way = 0).
 •	If **cache[index][1]** is invalid, selects way 1 (way = 1).

+Below is the most relevant commit that cache passed the basic unit test for write back: [Cache1 Unit Test Passed Commit]("https://github.com/opnuub/iac-riscv-cw-16/commit/943ff76ef60498c74b3a94936426ca2ead0c6639#diff-30ba30756adb35a1ecbf4b3b22e1cd36e622bc47a4c31fed0eb373679c20f129")
 ## 3. Cache Controller State Machine
 ![alt text](Cache/images/StateMachine.jpg)
 ### Detailed Analysis

 To provide a detailed analysis of the cache design, I created a hierarchy diagram that illustrated the structure and interactions of the various components involved.
+The reason I chose to implement a state because it provides a structured and efficient way to manage the cache’s complex operations, such as tag matching, data retrieval, and replacement policies.
+By clearly defining states for operations state machine ensures that the cache controller handles requests systematically, avoiding ambiguity and conflicts.
+This approach makes it easier to incorporate features like hit/miss detection and least-recently-used (LRU) replacement logic, as each step in the process can be assigned to a specific state with well-defined transitions.
+Additionally, using a state machine simplifies debugging and verification, as the predictable flow of execution ensures that edge cases are handled consistently.

 This diagram served as a visual aid, helping me and my team understand the flow of data and control within the cache system.

 ### 3.1 State Definitions
 ```verilog